 Spirituality is not chanting, prayers and fasting.
 It is not good deeds and service.
 It is not attaining heaven after death.
 It is not pranayama and asanas.
 It is not study of scriptures.
 It is also not meditation.

-Spirituality is all about liberation and nothing else.
+Spirituality is all about liberation.
 A total freedom of the consciousness from believing it is only this body and mind.
 It can only come when one truly wants to be free.
 When one naturally stops wanting this material body and mind or all experiences material or beyond.

 As we keep practicing, we keep reducing our desires and thoughts.
 And by Divine grace, we also experience our real self.
 But self-realization does not mean total liberation.
 We keep practicing as long as we are in this human body, so by Divine grace, we realize the paradox; our deepest desire ~ liberation.